Articles Tagged ‘Ryanair’

-In this week’s Network Planning Community News, anna.aero reports from the Canary Islands where Jet2.com opened its latest base.
+In this week’s Network Planning Community News, anna.aero reports from Warsaw Airport as it passed the 10 million passenger milestone.
 We also have news from Leeds Bradford Airport, Lanzarote Airport and Newquay Airport.